Lethja/Newth/VC6/README.md

 ## Installing Microsoft Visual Studio C++ 6.0

-Microsoft Visual Studio C++ 6.0 is closed and proprietary software that is no longer sold or supported by the Microsoft Corporation.
-Buying a used physical copy from a seller is the only means of acquiring the software.
+Microsoft Visual Studio C++ 6.0 is no longer sold or supported by Microsoft Corporation as it is proprietary and discontinued software.
+The only way to acquire it is to purchase a used physical copy from a seller.
-Be sure that the licence key is included before purchasing from any seller.
-Good luck.
+Ensure that the license key is included with the purchase.
+Best of luck.

 ## Build Newth

 1. Open `newth.dsw` in Microsoft Visual Studio C++ 6.0
-> Note: if `.dsw` is not recognised as a file for Microsoft Visual Studio 6.0 by Microsoft Windows, start Microsoft Visual Studio C++ 6.0 then select **File** from the menu bar then **Open Workspace** and select `newth.dsw` in the **Open Workspace** file dialog
 2. Select **Build** from the menu bar then **Set Active Configuration...**
 3. Select the project and configuration you want to build then select **OK**
-> If in doubt choose the *"Release"* version of the project you want to build
 4. Press the **F7** key to build the project
 5. The binaries of each project will be located in `Debug` or `Release` folders respectively relative to `newth.dsw`

+> Note: if `.dsw` is not recognized as a file for Microsoft Visual Studio 6.0 by Microsoft Windows,
+> start Microsoft Visual Studio C++ 6.0 then select **File** from the menu bar then **Open Workspace**
+> and select `newth.dsw` in the **Open Workspace** file dialog